If a teeth damage injury has set you back, we'll help you move forward

 Who is liable for teeth damage depends on the nature of the accident and the circumstances in which the accident occurred.
 For example, if a tooth is chipped by flying debris from a work machine, then a claim may be brought against the employer.
 If teeth are lost in a school playground, then the defendant may be the local education authority.

 - The defendant can be held legally accountable for the accident; and

 - The teeth damage resulted from the accident.

 It may not be clear who is responsible for the accident.
 In that scenario, a claim for compensation may usually still be brought and your solicitor will gather evidence relating to the accident to establish the liable party.

 Dentists must perform dental treatment in a safe and professional manner, in keeping with the "Standards for Dental Professionals" issued by the General Dental Council.
 Where dentists deliver substandard care, a claim for compensation may be brought.

-Common examples of negligent treatment include:
+Common examples of negligent treatment:

 - Failing to diagnose or treat tooth decay or gum disease

 - Wrongful removal of teeth

 - Surgical error, such as the mishandling of an extraction or root canal treatment